LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 	Moretti returns to *Our Village* to discuss these forces.
 The walks that the narrator takes begin to lessen and become wider as the volumes of *Our Village* continue.
 What has caused this?
 Rick-burning seems to be the force that acts upon the village, thus lessening the number of walks and thus altering the geometric shape of the village.
 9. Conclusion: social conflict (including state power and industrialism) act as a force upon literary form – force that shapes the form of an object.
 	* This seems to be his overall aim.
 Maps are what allow the effects of conflict to be visible although they cannot show conflict themselves.
 They need explanation and context.
+	* I think we should place emphasis on this point that you've made, Alyssa.

 ##what we think of this argument:
 * brief comparison to other readings of the day:
 	* Would you say maps require more interpretation than graphs?
 Are they more subjective?
+	* I would say so.
+Graphs leave less room for interpretation, which also means that Moretti's argument feels more clear in Graphs.
 * this is far too much for five minutes.
 	* Agreed.
 I think we should focus on the main argument and only summarize the details of his examples.